Tasty logoTasty

 This is the Tasty style language reference — the value syntax, state mappings, tokens, units, extending semantics, and special declarations that apply to both runtime tasty() and build-time tastyStatic().

-For the runtime React API (tasty(), hooks, component props), see Runtime API.
+For the runtime React API (tasty(), hooks, component props), see React API.
 For all enhanced style properties, see Style Properties.
 For global configuration, see Configuration.

 Dictionary